Equanox/docker-auto-build/README.md

 To include your repo in your docker image just add the line
 ```
-ADD image somefolder
+ADD repo/root somefolder
+e.g. ADD dab dab
 ```
 to your Dockerfile.

 When you need to replace a running container with the one from a new build
 ```
 sudo dab -b -i "imagename" -r -c
 ```